oadpoaw/confessionbot/README.md

 ## 📝 License

 Copyright © 2020 [oadpoaw](https://github.com/oadpoaw).<br />
-This project is [MIT](https://github.com/oadpoaw/confessionbot/blob/master/LICENSE) licensed.
+This project is [MIT](https://github.com/oadpoaw/confessionbot/blob/master/LICENSE) licensed. <br>
+If you are gonna use this bot please credit me, it means alot <3